Rules for adjustment and firing

 inadequate maintenance of the materiel and so on.
 Fire for adjustment (пристрелка).
 The purpose of the adjustment in elevation (определение

-the distance (height of sight) up to the target as quickly and accurately as
+was to find the distance (height of sight) up to the target as quickly and

-possible, according with the real situation and the features of the
+accurately as possible, according with the real situation and the features of

 bracket obtained firing a shot in front and another behind the target